 Answer: The hearing officer must set the hearing date within 5 days of her/his appointment.
 The hearing officer is required to rule on sufficiency challenges within 5 days of receipt of the sufficiency challenge and subsequently determine whether requested amendments to the notice will be authorized.
 The hearing officer needs to monitor the progress of the resolution meeting and any ongoing mediation.
 Requests for subpoenas may be presented to the hearing officer, as well as motions to quash requested subpoenas.
-By holding pre-hearing conferences during this period of time parties can be advised of procedures for the hearing and other preliminary issues can be resolved in an efficient manner.

-Q. Should the hearing officer require the local school division to schedule and hold a resolution session when the school division suggests that the due process notice is insufficient?
+By holding pre-hearing conferences during this period of time parties can be advised of procedures for the hearing officer require the local school division to schedule and hold a resolution session when the school division suggests that the due process notice is insufficient?

 Answer: The hearing officer should require the school division to schedule a resolution meeting on or before the fifteenth day after the due process request has been provided to the school division.
 The school division may be able to resolve the disagreement with the parent despite the fact that the request may be legally insufficient.
 If the challenge to sufficiency is made after the tenth day after receiving the due process request, then the ruling on sufficiency should occur after the resolution meeting has been held.
 In any case, the meeting presents another opportunity for the parties to resolve their disagreement.
 Q. During a hearing, may one of the parties call additional witnesses who were not on the witness list exchanged by the parties and submitted to the hearing officer at least 5 business days before the hearing?